kouroshezzati/online-shop/README.md

 # Simple shopping website

-This project is build to show product items base on weight of each product. to add product go to admin page with root path 'http://localhost:3000/', but you need to login before go to admin page. for login enter `aco@gmail.com` for email input and `123` for password input;
+This project is built to show product items based on the weight of each product. to add product, go to admin page with root path 'http://localhost:3000/', but you need to login before going to the admin page. for login enter `aco@gmail.com` for email input and `123` for password input;
-you can add a product and the number of the product that are exist. we assume all the products are `active` and are not expired. there are already 3 product types exist in the app, but you can add as much as you want. the 'http://localhost:3000/shop/' is the page that's public and you can visit the products and also define how many items to be shown, by default it shows all the items without any filter base on weight.
+you can add a product and the number of the products that exist.
+We assume all the products are `active` and are not expired although the query filters expired data. there are already 3 product types that exist in the app, but you can add as much as you want. the 'http://localhost:3000/shop/' is the page that's public and you can visit the products. and also define how many items to be shown (not more than total products), by default it shows all the items without any filter based on weight.

 ## Available Scripts